 The mashed bananas are considered a wet ingredient in this recipe, and to them, we'll add the cooled butter, sugar, egg, and vanilla.

 Another wet ingredient we'll be using in our muffins is buttermilk.
-Buttermilk is highly acidic and this is partially what makes them so perfectly tender.
+Buttermilk is highly acidic, which is partially what makes them so perfectly tender.

-Whisk to combine, then comes to the dry ingredients and the buttermilk in alternating rounds.
+Whisk to combine, then come to the dry ingredients and the buttermilk in alternating rounds.

 WHY ALTERNATE INGREDIENTS TO FINISH THE BATTER